 This is not a conventional lecture course.
-(In 2016, some students did not believe this and complained at the end that it was different!)
+(Some students do not believe this and complain that it was different!)
 Rather than having a set of traditional, weekly, 'instructional' lectures, this course is structured as a reading course.
-This means that you will only increase your knowledge of the core material by reading the prescribed resources, and not at lectures.
+This means that you will only increase your knowledge of the core material by reading the prescribed resources, not at lectures.

 It is an important professional skill to be able to search through information and identify what you need; being able to discipline your own learning will stand you in good stead for the rest of your lives.
 It is also important to be able to reflect on what you have learned, for without doing so you cannot identify what you yet need to learn.
+(Some students complain because they want something that requires less independence!)